shcaba/SS-DL-tool/README.md

 Running the tool can be accomplished in any of the following ways:
 1) runApp(ENTER HERE USER PATH TO FOLDER CONTAINING THE SS-DL files)
-2) Open the server.r or ui.r files in RStudio and push the "Run App" button at the top rigt corner of the source panel.
+2) Open the server.r or ui.r files in RStudio and push the "Run App" button (top rigt corner of the source panel).
 I recommend using the "Run External" option within the "Run App" button (see small arrow in button to change options) 3)runGitHub("SS-DL-tool", "shcaba")
 ```